Bhavyaz/Real-Estate/README.md

-#Real Estate Property Listing Website
+# Real Estate Property Listing Website

+Created front-end Using React and backend using Node.